tosheto/casino-games-automation/README.md

 # Casino Games Automation (Playwright + NUnit)

 This repository contains a small but production-style UI automation framework built on top of **.NET 9**, **Microsoft Playwright**, and **NUnit**.
-The focus of the sample implementation is the **Irish Wilds** slot game and automated tests that validate **win/loss balance updates after multiple spins** on both desktop and mobile.
+The focus of the sample implementation is the **Irish Wilds** casino slot game and automated tests that validate **win/loss balance updates after multiple spins** on both desktop and mobile.

 ---